MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/incremental-refresh-xmla.md

 ## Custom queries for detect data changes

 TMSL and TOM can be used to override the detected data changes behavior.
-Not only can this method be used to avoid persisting the last-update column in the in-memory cache, it can enable scenarios where a configuration or instruction table is prepared by ETL processes for flagging only the partitions that need to be refreshed.
+Not only can this method be used to avoid persisting the last-update column in the in-memory cache, it can enable scenarios where a configuration or instruction table is prepared by extract, transform, and load (ETL) processes for flagging only the partitions that need to be refreshed.
 This method can create a more efficient incremental refresh process where only the required periods are refreshed, no matter how long ago data updates took place.

 The `pollingExpression` is intended to be a lightweight M expression or name of another M query.
 It must return a scalar value and will be executed for each partition.
 If the value returned is different to what it was the last time an incremental refresh occurred, the partition is flagged for full processing.